calvinalvin/udacity-simple-blockchain/README.md

 ## Web Service API

 The blockchain also exposes a web api service to interact with the blockchain.
+The web service is written in expressjs.
+(See expressjs docs for more info: https://expressjs.com)

 #### How to run the web service